 - Maintain a minimum cumulative overall and science grade point average of 3.3 for each of the six semesters prior to beginning the PA program curriculum;

 - Achieve a minimum cumulative overall and science grade point average of 3.3 at the end of the spring semester of the junior year;

 - Complete three-years in residence before entering the professional phase of the program;

-- Meet with a pre-professional science adviser, if appropriate) at least once each semester;
+- Meet with a pre-professional science adviser (and the PA program adviser, if appropriate) at least once each semester;

 - Document 50 hours of health care experience.

 Students who do not meet every condition for the first-year direct entry option may apply to the program via the CASPA process as a post-baccalaureate candidate.